punchagency/entrecore-server/README.md

 - Email verification

 For detailed setup instructions and API documentation, see the [Auth Service README](auth_service/README.md).

+## Data Ingestion Service

+The Data Ingestion Service is responsible for connecting to ERP platforms (primarily NetSuite), extracting data, profiling it, and storing both the data and its metadata in a structured repository.
+Key features include:

+- NetSuite SuiteTalk API integration
+- Metadata repository for schema tracking
+- Data profiling and statistical analysis
+- Incremental data processing
+- Event-driven architecture for downstream processing

+For detailed setup and implementation roadmap, see the [Data Ingestion Service README](data_ingestion_service/README.md).

 ## Entrecore Auth Core Library